Aksoylu/Gps-Alarm/README.md

   <img src="/assets/icon.png"/>
 </p>

 GPS based alarm system.
-Wakes you up when you entered a marked area that you drawed.
+It wakes you up when you enter a marked area you have drawn.
 ## Getting Started

 This project is a starting point for a Flutter application.